What toxins actually are

 There’s a staggering variety of poisons/toxins, but

-Metabolic “wastes” is a much murkier category, because many of them aren’t “wastes” at all.
+Metabolic “wastes” is a much murkier category, because most of them aren’t actually wastes at all.
 Cellular chemistry produces a lot of molecules, with many fates.
 Technically these are toxins because they are biologically produced and they would be harmful in abnormal concentrations… but they are normal products of biology, and so most of them are either safely excreted, or actually re-used and re-cycled.
 As in the rest of nature, not much in cellular chemistry is wasted.
-Lactic acid is the ultimate example: misunderstood for decades, even by many people who should know better, lactic acid isn’t a persistent waste product and you wouldn’t want to “flush” it or “suck” it out of your muscles even if you could.
+Lactic acid is the ultimate example: misunderstood for decades, even by many people who should know better, lactic acid is not a persistent waste product and you wouldn’t want to “flush” it or “suck” it out of your muscles even if you could.
+If the mythology and misconceptions about lactic acid are this bad, it’s unlikely that there’s some other metabolic waste that is a better candidate for something that is regularly poisoning us and needs to be purged.

 Read more in any of these articles: